The American Heart Association says coconut oil is bad for your health.

-The importance of this is unclear; as I have previously discussed, it is thought that the actual levels in the blood are less important that the ratios of all three together.
-However, for those with a heightened cardiovascular risk, the presence of increased blood triglycerides and LDL, through either genetic or environmental factors, then this is less than desirable.
-Indeed, the British Nutrition Foundation state that there are no health benefits associated with a dietary intake of coconut oil, when compared to other healthier oils such as olive oil (R).
+For those with a heightened cardiovascular risk, the presence of increased blood triglycerides and LDL, through either genetic or environmental factors, then this is less than desirable.
+Indeed, the British Nutrition Foundation state that there are no health benefits associated with a dietary intake of coconut oil, when compared to other healthier oils such as olive oil.

 Take home message

 So, bearing in mind the AHA report what should you do?

 Well it’s important to re-state that coconuts are not a miracle food, but nor are they a food villain.
 As for dietary or supplement advice it depends on your current lifestyle, diet and underlying genetics.